kaeawc/play-cake-pattern/README.md

                              simply running the app
     /test
       /repositories
-        UserRepositorySpec - bit redundant to write tests on this with a FakeApplication since the routes spec covers the same code, was just being thorough :)
+        UsersSpec          - bit redundant to write tests on this with a FakeApplication since the routes spec covers the same code, was just being thorough :)
       /routes
-        LandingRouteSpec   - just being thorough, covers the only HTML route
+        LandingSpec        - just being thorough, covers the only HTML route
-        UserRouteSpec      - covers the JSON Users API with FakeApplication instances
+        SignupSpec         - covers the JSON Users API with FakeApplication instances
       /services
-        UserServiceSpec    - unit tests the UserService by mocking UserRepository with Mockito (doesn't really test
+        AuthSpec           - unit tests the Auth by using partial mocking with Mockito
-                             anything, just showing for demo purposes)
       package.scala        - helper method for FakeApplication config

 ## Now a Typesafe Activator Template!